After some tips on moving up the corporate ladder?

 Curious.
 Ask questions.
 It's better to have too much info and disregard some, than not enough.
 You never want to assume anything.
 Ever

 Level headed.
 Be able to cope with stressful or demanding situations.
 Can you keep a clear head and not get overwhelmed?
 Hint - one of the most common reasons for stress is not being able to manage your work flow properly.
-So learn how to manage your time.
+Need some tips?
+Check out the Managing Your Time episode

 OTHER HELPFUL STUFF TO KNOW